 Alms for the Buddhist Monks

-Take part in a very special Thai custom, offering alms to Buddhist monks, draped in their distinctive saffron colored robes, in exchange for their blessing.
+Take part in the Thai custom of offering alms to Buddhist monks, draped in saffron-red robes, in exchange for their blessing.
 If you’re lucky, you may even get to watch them performing early-morning prayers.

 Elephant Rescue Park

 Spend a full day learning to be a “mahout,” the Thai word for “elephant caretaker.”

 Have an adventure in Sri Lanna National Park exploring its jungles and Mae Ngat Lake, playing in the water and kayaking to your unique lunch spot: a bamboo-raft floating house!

 Get a slice of Thai tradition, heading to a local temple to join monks for their nightly prayers, an enlightening experience giving you a unique look into a revered cultural practice.

 Rub shoulders with the locals at the vibrant Warorot Market, taking time to shop, sip coffee or tea and people-watch.

 You’ll have the chance to cycle between the Bua Tong Limestone Waterfall and Mae Ngat Dam.
 Not only is the ride easy, but a support vehicle will follow in case anyone prefers to take a break from cycling!

 Take an unforgettable sight-seeing trip, cruising around the emerald-green waters of Phang Nga Bay in a traditional long-tail boat.